lee14257/fyp-stock-market-forecast/README.md

 - Bi-directional LSTM
 - Bi-directional LSTM with Autoencoders

-## Directional Predictions
+## Directional Prediction Criteria
-The directional prediction of the next day’s stock price is determined by computing the change from the predicted stock price (t+1)’ to the stock price of the last day from the input time-series (t).
+The directional prediction of the next day’s stock price is determined by computing percentage changes from the predicted stock price (t+1)’ to the previous day stock price (t) of the time series.

 | Category| Criteria |
 | --- | --- |